Patents - Ukraine: Lexology GTDT Practice Guides

 - Is it a defence if an accused infringer has been privately using the accused method or device prior to the filing date or publication date of the patent?
 If so, does the defence cover all types of inventions?
 Is the defence limited to commercial uses?

-- Any person who started using a patented technological or technical solution or has made preparations for using it in commerce before the application filing date or, if priority is claimed, before the priority date, has the right to continue using the invention for free.
+- Any person who started using a patented technological or technical solution or has made preparations for using it in commerce before the application filing date or, if priority is claimed, before the priority date has the right to continue using the invention for free.
 The prior use defence covers all types of inventions.

 Monetary remedies for infringement

 - What monetary remedies are available against a patent infringer?
 When do damages start to accrue?
-Do damage awards tend to be nominal, provide fair compensation or be punitive in nature?
+Do damages awards tend to be nominal, provide fair compensation or be punitive in nature?
 How are royalties calculated?

 The patent holder can claim the actual damages suffered as a result of the infringement, including the costs required for the restoration of the situation that existed prior to the infringement as well as the lost profit.
 The law does not provide for punitive damages.
 In any case, the patent holder must prove the amount of damages sought.